A Year in Equine Relationship Therapy at Shepherd’s Hill Academy

 During this stage of the equine therapy process, students are trained in natural horsemanship which further enhances communication and leadership skills.
 They will also set their own riding goals under the supervision of equine staff.
 Here they continue to grow and expand their skills and abilities in horsemanship and leadership.

-During this phase, students are riding the horses with bareback pads.
+Students are riding the horses with bareback pads.
 These pads allow the student to feel the motion of the horse and to synchronize with their movement.
+This rhythmic movement also works to increase muscle strength, posture and coordination while reducing stress.

 Students will ride their horses to the movement of music including soundtracks and worship style music.
-Using the rhythm of the music, the students can get in sync with their horse’s body and therefore engage in even more experiences that promote neurodevelopment and promotes good proprioception for the student.
-The Stabilized stage helps to enhance relationship skill progress by focusing on self-awareness/regulation, follow through, connecting emotionally and allowing for positive change in self.
+Using the rhythm of the music, the students can get in sync with their horse’s body and therefore engage in even more experiences that promote neurodevelopment and good proprioception for the student.